Sam Worthington

 Sam Worthington in the movie 'Last Night'

-A year later, the thriller "Texas Killing Fields," based on real events - a series of women's murders in Texas - was released, featuring him.
+A year later came the thriller "Texas Killing Fields," based on the real-life series of women's murders in Texas, starring Worthington.

 Sam Worthington in the movie 'Texas Killing Fields'